Islamic Occasions Network GOD: An Islamic Perspective

 GLORIOUS QUR'AN

-O you who believe! obey Allah and obey the Messenger and those in authority from among you; then if you quarrel about anything, refer it to Allah and the Messenger, if you believe in Allah and the last day; this is better and very good in the end.
-(Glorious Qur'an 4:59)
+O you who believe! obey Allah and obey the Messenger and those in authority from among you; then if you quarrel about anything, refer it to Allah and the Messenger, if you believe in Allah and the last day; (Glorious Qur'an 4:59)

 Names of Allah